 - Bite misalignment: Moderately or severely crooked teeth can impact the alignment of your bite.
 As a result, teeth are more susceptible to decay and discomfort, also possibly affecting diet and hygiene.
 Invisalign® or a similar orthodontic treatment may be recommended for the long-term correction of misalignment.

 - Misshapen teeth: Teeth that are small, weak, or misshapen may result from genetic or environment reasons.
 Tooth decay is another common reason for a tooth being reduced in size.
 In such cases, dental crowns can be used to protect teeth while giving them a full, straight exterior.

 - Missing teeth: Lost teeth can affect one’s speech and bite strength, lead to bone tissue loss, and increase the risk of adjacent teeth shifting out of place.
 To replace missing teeth right down to their roots, dental implants can be installed and fused with the jaw.
 Implants can effectively serve as the support for tooth replacements such as crowns, bridges, and dentures, providing a realistic replacement for any degree of tooth loss.

 In the event that teeth are currently suffering from decay, restorative treatment should be performed prior to any cosmetic procedures.
 Dental fillings or root canal treatment, for instance, should take precedence in the interest of your health.

 Get Started on Your Smile Makeover

 Before treatment can begin, you must consult your dentist regarding the condition of your teeth.
-Together, you can formulate a treatment plan that can help you achieve each of your dental goals. [contact_us_url text=”Contact us today”] to schedule an initial consultation.
+Together, you can formulate a treatment plan that can help you achieve each of your dental goals.
+Use our online tool to schedule an initial consultation.